flame/blis/docs/Sandboxes.md

 there's no way for it to confirm at runtime that an implementation was written to support mixing datatypes.
 Note that even the `ref99` sandbox included with BLIS does not support mixed-datatype computation.

+* **Multithreading in ref99.** The current reference sandbox, `ref99`, does not currently implement multithreading.

+* **Packing matrices in ref99.** The current reference sandbox, `ref99`, does not currently implement packing of matrices A or B.

 ## Conclusion